 - Employers must provide hand sanitizer to workers for use before and after all patient visits.

 - Home health workers should perform hand hygiene before entering each client’s home, after entering the home before conducting patient care, as needed throughout the visit, and after leaving the home.

 - Note that hand hygiene should be performed before and after touching the mask whether inside or outside of the client’s home

 - Wipe down high-touch surfaces with disinfectant at least every 4 hours.
 See CDC guidance for details.

 - Educate employees about symptoms and prevention of COVID-19.

-- Remind staff who are sick or have had close contact with someone with COVID-19 within the past 10 days to stay home and follow CDC quarantine guidelines.
-Staff without any symptoms may end their quarantine period after
+- Remind staff who are sick or have had close contact with someone with COVID-19 within the past 5 days to stay home and follow CDC quarantine guidelines.

 - CDC Interim Guidance for Implementing Home Care of People Not Requiring Hospitalization for COVID-19